jo1o3o/SpringBootDemo/README.md

 ## Run Client

-1. Open a command prompt and cd into the client direcetory.
+1. Open a command prompt and cd into the client directory.
 Run `ng serve --open` to run the angular application.
 Your browser should open and automatically navigate to `http://localhost:4200/`.
 If for some reason it doesn't, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.